-Todd Madison is an associate managing director with K2 Intelligence’s Private Client Services practice.
+Todd Madison is an associate managing director with K2 Intelligence’s Strategic Risk & Security and Private Client Services practices.
 With more than 25 years of experience with the United States Secret Service, most recently at the executive level, Todd uses his expertise to assist clients in developing productive, safe, and secure work environments and public arenas, incorporating technology systems into professional settings, executive protection, workplace safety, risk management, and home security assessments.
 His experience includes making security arrangements for high-profile events involving the President of the United States, members of Congress, and foreign heads of state.
 Todd also has expertise in leading global investigations into financial crimes, network intrusions, identity theft, information security, and threats and terrorism on a global scale.

 Todd joins K2 Intelligence from the United States Secret Service.
 He most recently served as Special Agent in Charge of protecting 2016 presidential candidate Hillary Clinton, where he directly supervised all personnel assigned to the detail, developed and implemented all tactical security arrangements for domestic and foreign travel, and identified and addressed security and personnel issues.
 Todd served as Deputy Agent in Charge of former United States President William Clinton’s Protective Division, providing budgetary and administrative oversight and directing program directorates for the division.
 He implemented global security plans for private-sector economic development and provided security consulting for crisis management planning.
 He also managed the design, development, and implementation of physical and technical security technologies, and oversaw and reviewed domestic and foreign protective matters for all venues.